-Drywall Screws are self tapping screws head used to attach plasterboard, drywall, gypsum board or sheetrock to wooden or metal studs.
+Drywall Screws are self-tapping screws used to attach plasterboard, drywall, gypsum board, or sheetrock to wooden or metal studs.

 Sharp point Phillips Drywall screws feature a twinfast, self-tapping thread and an extra sharp point for fast and easy installation.
-Sharp Point Drywall Screws are commonly used for attaching sheet rock to wooden studs or metal studs 25 - 20 gauge thick.
-Longer sizes feature a shoulder beneath the head of the screw and are ideal for insulation or multiple layers of sheet rock.
+Sharp Point Drywall Screws are commonly used for attaching sheetrock to wooden studs or metal studs 25 - 20 gauge thick.
+Longer sizes feature a shoulder beneath the head of the screw.
+They are ideal for insulation or multiple layers of sheetrock.

 Drywall tools are tools commonly used in drywall applications.
-These tools are often variations on common tools such as a hammer except instead of a claw, a drywall hammer has a hatchet-like design to make cutting through drywall easier.
+These tools are often variations on common tools such as a hammer.
+For example, instead of a claw, a drywall hammer has a hatchet-like design to make cutting through drywall easier.

 How to Install Drywall Anchors to Hang things on Your Wall